wbsoft/parce/docs/source/transforming.rst

 It is easy to keep a transformed structure up-to-date when a tree changes.
 The Transformer caches the result of every transform method using a weak reference to the Context that yielded that result.
-So when modifications to a text are small, in many cases the Transformer is very quick with applying the necessary changes to the transformed result.
+So when modifications to a text are small, in most cases the Transformer is very quick with applying the necessary changes to the transformed result.

 When the TreeBuilder changes the tree, it emits the event ``"invalidate"``